smartdevicelink/sdl_evolution/proposals/nnn-resumption-data-error-handling.md

  - UnsubscribeButton
  - UnsubscribeVehicleData
  - UnsubscribeWayPoints

+In case if some data like a subscriptions as already used by other applications, it means that subscriptions are actual and  SDL should not send unsubscribe requests to HMI.

 After reverting persistent data SDL should response `RegisterAppInterfaceResponse(success=true,result_code=RESUME_FAILED)` to mobile application.

+I multiple applications trying to restore the same subscription SDL should send the only first subscription to HMI.
+If the first subscription was failed and application received `result_code=RESUME_FAILED` result code, for the second application SDL should also try to restore the subscription.

 ## Potential downsides
 This approach may slow down app registration, in cases when there is a lot of resumption data.